pobradovic08/PyTR/README.md

 ## Device PTR check
 `device_ptr_check` is a Python script that displays info about specific device.
-It shows a list of interfaces that have IP addresses configured, existing PTR, IP address and a status current status of PTR.
+It shows a list of interfaces that have IP addresses configured, existing PTR, IP address and a current status of PTR.
 ~~~~
 ╒═══════════════════════════════════════════════════════════════════════════════════════════════╕
 │ Device:       r-sc-3.domain.example                                                           │